oosarobo2008/alx-low_level_programming/0x00-python-hello_world/README.md

-This folder contains tasks on python
+This folder contains tasks on 0x00-python-hello_world